 These truths make the 11th Hour program and its volunteers at Sharp Grossmont Hospital all the more extraordinary.
 Offered through the Center for Spiritual Care, the program provides patients identified to be near death with comfort and companionship during those final hours of their life.
 Many of these patients would otherwise have no one with them.
 Any staff or family member can initiate the request for an 11th Hour volunteer to be assigned to the patient within the hour.

-More than 500 patients have been served by the program.
-Volunteers are screened carefully, and receive a minimum of 12 hours of training that includes help in answering the question of, "What do I say?"
+Volunteers are screened carefully, and receive training that includes help in answering the question of, "What do I say?"
 Among other requirements, individuals must be accepting of cultural and religious diversity, respectful of patient and family needs, and not be in the midst of their own grievance or difficult personal times.

 Volunteers range in age, and include some hospital staff who donate their time.
 Sonia Salem is a mother still raising young children, but finds the time to participate as an 11th Hour volunteer.
 "It's an honor to be with someone in their final moments and be the last person they hear," she says.
 "Even if they can't speak, I know they can hear me reading to them, and it's just such a privilege to provide that comfort."